6 Things Every Couple Needs to Know About Using Sex Toys

 The sex toy industry has experienced some amazing innovations over the past few years.
 Today, we’ve got toys designed specifically for the penis, the prostate, the clitoris, and the G-spot.
 There are toys that couples can use during sex, and toys that can be activated remotely.
 There are toys that vibrate, toys that pulsate, toys that suck, toys that blow, and toys that stroke.
 It’s important to recognize the variety that exists and select accordingly.
 It’s also important to keep in mind that many functions one toy can provide.
 “There are different areas on the body that can be stimulated in many different ways,” Richardson reminds us.

-Sex Toys Are Great, But They Don’t Make For Great Surprises
+Sex Toys Are Great, But They Don’t Make for Great Surprises

 Picking out a sex toy is fun.
-Its one of the few instances where we can apply the knowledge we’ve acquired of our bodies and its pleasures to the retail world.
+It’s one of the few instances where we can apply the knowledge we’ve acquired of our bodies and their pleasures to the retail world.
 It helps you expand on your fantasies and expectations for orgasm.
 And that’s something to look forward to.
 So please, don’t take that opportunity away from your partner.
 If you’re thinking about picking something up for your partner, make sure to include them in the process.